CARE they need, LOVE they deserve.

 The age, physical and behavioral attributes of a cat influences their length of stay at our Adoption Center.
 Unsurprisingly, younger, lighter-colored cats are adopted more quickly than older cats with darker coats.
 Ask anyone who works or volunteers in cat rescue, and they all seem to have a “cat who no one will adopt” story.
 Within our adoptable cat population, the darker colored, brown tabbies, cats over the age of 5-6 years, and those who are less interactive tend to stay with us the longest.

-Highly Adoptable - Interactive (approaches, allows petting, purrs or meows at potential adopter)
+Highly Social - Interactive (outgoing, approaches, allows petting, purrs or meows at visitors)

-Moderately Adoptable - Approachable (not aggressive, may allow handling, being picked up is usually accomplished within time, not super playful)
+Moderately Social - Approachable (not aggressive, may allow handling, being picked up is usually accomplished within time, not super playful)

-Least Adoptable - Unapproachable (hiding, scared, running away from people, behaviors such as lashing out/biting/scratching)
+Least Social - Unapproachable (hiding, scared, may be unpredictable, running away from people, behaviors such as lashing out/biting/scratching)

 We are thrilled to welcome you!